Francesco Lollobrigida: Controversy

 On 19 April 2023 Lollobrigida attracted criticism for his remarks to a trade union conference suggesting that "Italians are having fewer children, so we're replacing them with someone else.
 [We say] yes to helping births, no to ethnic replacement.
-That’s not the way forward."
-Responding to his statement opposition politicians cited references to Italian fascist rhetoric of the 1930s.
-News reports set his remarks in the wider context of the racist Great Replacement theory.
+That's not the way forward."
+Opposition politicians set his remarks in the wider context of the racist Great Replacement theory.

-In November 2023, the Italian government banned lab-grown meat during his term as Agriculture minister.
-Critics fear that the ban might hurt animal welfare and the global climate.

-In the same month Lollobrigida was granted an "extraordinary stop" at Ciampino, on a high-speed-train that was 110-minutes-late, to inaugurate an urban park in Caviano.
-In response, he faced calls from the opposition to resign, Lollobrigida rejected the demands stating, "I asked for something like any other citizen.
-And I’m not resigning."